15 Easy Ways to Be an Awesome Eco-Friendly Pet Parent

 "The excess nitrogen, phosphorus, and byproducts of pet food in dog poop detract from the health of natural areas," she says.
 So if you can't scoop, use biodegradable poop bags or, better yet, 100-percent biodegradable and compostable paper.
 And since cats really have no preference about what lines their boxes, ditch the clay litter.
 It often relies on strip mining to produce, and once used, takes up a lot of space in landfills.
 So it's an easy switch to recycled paper, pine pellets, or wheat litter in your cat's box instead.

 If you're really outdoorsy, consider making a pet waste compost pile.
-This has to be separate from regular compost, but you can still use the resulting humus as fertilizer for non-edible plant gardens.
+This has to be separate from regular compost, and there's a particular process to follow to use it correctly, but you can still use the resulting humus as fertilizer for non-edible plant gardens.

 Do we need a reason to have a pet party?
 Never!
 But a toy exchange is a novel way to spruce your pet's goodie box and have fun!
-Just be sure to keep Fido and his friends safe by getting everything squeaky clean first with these tips for cleaning your pet's toys without harsh chemicals.
+Just be sure to keep Fido and his friends safe by getting everything squeaky clean first with some hot soapy water and a little elbow grease.

 The Environmental Protection Agency indicates that more than 69 percent of plastic containers and waste were landfilled in 2018.
 So while recycling helps, reduction is really a key component in limiting the amount of plastic that makes it into the trash (and the environment, for that matter).
 This doesn't mean you shouldn't continue to recycle PET and HDPE products, but you'll likely have a greater green impact by choosing less of them in the first place.

 Kustin says her kids love to help bake peanut butter treats shaped like a dog bone for their pooch.
 We can't think of a better bonding activity for kids and critters than food, so slip on the aprons and give these pet treat recipes a try.
-You get to make a little magic together in the kitchen, and your pet gets a snack that's made from less processed ingredients.
+You get to make a little magic together in the kitchen, and your pet gets a snack that's made with less processing, shipping costs, and carbon emissions.
 It's a win-win!

 But if your kitty chatters at the window and meows incessantly to go outdoors, Kustin recommends outfitting her with a bird-safe collar to stymy her ability to sneak up on birds.
 The bright colors, however unfashionable for a feline, help alert our winged friends to stay away.